Add to favorites

 What You Will Need

 SimPE – Please note that you cannot now register a new object within SimPE.
-You can, however, do it from their website.
-Login and select the GUID menu.
-Click ‘Register Object’ to get the new GUID code.
+You can, however, use this video tutorial which shows you how to create new GUID’s.

 A Base Career (included)